 Net position represents the difference between assets and liabilities.
 Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowing used for the acquisition, construction or improvement of those assets.
-At December 31, 2022, the CIC did not have any capital assets or debt.
+At December 31, 2023, the CIC did not have any capital assets or debt.

 Net position is reported as restricted when there are limitations imposed on the use of resources either through enabling legislation or through external restrictions imposed by creditors, grantors or laws or regulations of other governments.
-The CIC has no restricted net position.